awsdocs/aws-server-migration-service-user-guide/doc_source/HyperV.md

 1. If you successfully authenticated with the connector, you should see the **Congratulations** page\.
 To view the connector's health status, choose **Go to connector dashboard**\.

-1. To verify that the connector that you registered is now listed, sopen the **Connectors** page on the AWS Server Migration Service console\.
+1. To verify that the connector that you registered is now listed, open the **Connectors** page on the AWS Server Migration Service console\.